-The stochastic Galerkin approach (see [37] for a comprehensive review) is not well suited for our application, the reason being that the coefficients in the PDE on the nominal configuration do not depend in an affine way on the high-dimensional parameter.
+The stochastic Galerkin approach (see [39] for a comprehensive review) is not well suited for our application, the reason being that the coefficients in the PDE on the nominal configuration do not depend in an affine way on the high-dimensional parameter.
 In this case, the manipulation of the equations required by the stochastic Galerkin method, apart from leading to a fully coupled system of equations, would not be straightforward at all.
 We use instead a sparse collocation method.
-Stochastic collocation was introduced independently by Babuška, Nobile and Tempone in [1] and by Xiu and Hesthaven in [40]; we refer to [2] for a comparison of stochastic collocation with stochastic Galerkin in terms of accuracy versus computational work.
+Stochastic collocation was introduced independently by Babuška, Nobile and Tempone in [2] and by Xiu and Hesthaven in [42]; we refer to [3] for a comparison of stochastic collocation with stochastic Galerkin in terms of accuracy versus computational work.
 To overcome the so-called curse of dimensionality due to the high dimension of the parameter space, the algorithms developed for both stochastic Galerkin and stochastic collocation employ sparse tensor approximation, and the convergence rates are shown to be independent or very weakly dependent on the number of dimensions considered.
-Here, we use the sparse adaptive Smolyak algorithm for stochastic quadrature and interpolation described in [35], and pioneered in the earlier work [18] of Gerstner and Griebel.
+Here, we use the sparse adaptive Smolyak algorithm for stochastic quadrature and interpolation described in [37], and pioneered in the earlier work [19] of Gerstner and Griebel.

-In the same section we also discuss the fulfillment, in our framework, of the key assumption of all convergence theorems, that is the holomorphy of the quantity of interest (e.g. the solution to (1.1) or linear functionals of it) with respect to an extension of the high-dimensional parameter to the complex plane.
-An important point is that, although due to the domain transformation introduced in Section 4 we need a stronger regularity constraint for the scatterer boundary than the one that is usually needed for the diffusion coefficient in elliptic problems on deterministic domains (namely, Fourier coefficients in $\ell^p(\mathbb{N})$ with 0 instead of <math>0), such a stronger condition does not affect the convergence rates for sparse interpolation and quadrature.
+In the same section we also discuss the fulfillment, in our framework, of the key assumption of all convergence theorems, that is the holomorphy of the Q.o.I. (e.g. the solution to (1.1) or linear functionals of it) with respect to an extension of the high-dimensional parameter to the complex plane.
+Due to the domain transformation introduced in Section 4, we need a stronger regularity constraint for the scatterer boundary than the one that is usually needed for the diffusion coefficient in elliptic problems on deterministic domains.
+Similar regularity results are shown in [24] and [9].
+However, [24] addresses the smoothness of the Q.o.I. with respect to the real-valued parameter, whose analysis is different than when the parameter is complex-valued.
+In [9], the smoothness results refers to the holomorphic extension of the Q.o.I. to complex polyellipses.
+Nevertheless, we believe that our regularity analysis is still of interest for the reader because, differently from [9], the regularity of the solution is obtained not from direct calculations but from a more general result shown in [12], so that our approach is more easily generalizable to a wide class of partial differential equations.